 An individual can have income from foreign sources.
-Taxation on that foreign earned income is governed by the taxation laws of that country and usually, a person or organization is to pay the taxes to that country on the income earned there.
+Taxation on that foreign earned income is governed by the taxation laws of that country, and usually, a person or organization is to pay the taxes to that country on the income earned there.
 Foreign Tax Credit (FTC) comes into play when a person pays taxes to a foreign government, possibly because a person works internationally or earns an investment income from another country.
-Since such a person has already paid taxes on that income to that country, he may be liable to receive a foreign tax credit in his or her own country.
+Since such a person has already paid taxes on that income to that country, he may be liable to receive a foreign tax credit in their own country.
 Therefore, in essence, FTC is a non-refundable tax credit advantage to a person in his own country for the taxes already paid by him to a foreign country.
 And this is on account of foreign income tax withholdings.

 Purpose of FTC

 The primary goal of giving a foreign tax credit is to ensure that taxpayers do not pay taxes twice on the same income.
 Double taxation occurs when taxpayers pay taxes on the same income abroad and in their home country.
 The FTC helps to reduce the tax burden on taxpayers for the taxes already paid, albeit to a foreign country.

 Usually, income, war gains, and excess profits are eligible for such a credit.
 Only an individual, estate, or trust can claim the FTC.
 The FTC benefit is not generally applicable or meant for foreigners residing abroad.
 Of course, there are a few exceptions.

 FTC benefit is not a blanket one and thus not applicable to all the taxes paid to the foreign government by the taxpayer.
 To be eligible to enjoy the FTC, the person needs to fulfill certain conditions, and they are: